We look at the options available for parents wishing to provide financial assistance to their children who are investing in property.

 2. Joint ownership (including loans)

-If a property is purchased jointly by the parents and the child, then in the event of a relationship breakdown for the child, the part-owned by the parent or parents is likely to be protected, assuming the property was not bought at a time when relationship problems were anticipated.
+If a property is purchased jointly by the parents and the child, then in the event of a relationship breakdown for the child, the part-owned by the parent/s is likely to be protected, assuming the property was not bought at a time when relationship problems were anticipated.
 In addition, a property owned by more than one person can’t be sold or mortgaged without the agreement of all owners.

 One of the drawbacks to this strategy is the absence of PPR relief in relation to the part-owned by the parent.
 Any gain arising on a disposal of the parents’ interest during their lifetime will therefore attract a charge to CGT.
 Another disadvantage is a potentially larger charge to Stamp Duty Land Tax (SDLT) which would arise as a result of parents acquiring an interest in a second property.